 - Brought by individual members and guests through a bring your own beverage (“BYOB”) system.

 The presence of alcohol products above 15% alcohol by volume (“ABV”) is prohibited on chapter premises at all times.
 Alcohol products above 15% ABV may be served off chapter premises by a licensed and insured third-party vendor.

 The purchase or use of a bulk quantity or common source(s) of alcoholic beverages by a chapter is prohibited.

-No alcoholic beverages may be purchased through the chapter treasury nor may the purchase of same for the members or guests be undertaken or coordinated by any member in the name of or on behalf of the chapter.
+Alcoholic beverages shall not be purchased through the chapter treasury, nor shall any individual member undertake to purchase or coordinate the purchase of alcoholic beverages for fraternity members or guests in the name of or on behalf of the chapter.